The Office of Environmental Health and Safety (EHS) provides our community with the latest information and training resources in many areas.

 Students access Crowd Manager training through Vector Solutions.

 Prior to each event, Crowd Managers must complete the Middlebury College Pre-Event Inspection Form.
-Following the event, Crowd Managers should send the completed form to the Director of Enviromental Health, Safety and Compliance.
+This form includes details of duties completed prior to and during the event.
+Following the event, Crowd Managers should send the completed form to the Director of Environmental Health, Safety and Compliance.

 An American Heart Association (AHA) certified program (Heartsaver First Aid/CPR/AED) is offered on campus for employees whose job requires certification.
 When class space is available, other employees who are interested in learning these life-saving skills may register for a class.